 After your image is saved, it is automatically set as the startup screen.
-You can also set it to display as the screen you see when there's no signal or when you press the A/V Mute button (see page 30).
+You can also set it to display as the screen you see when there's no signal or when you press the A/V Mute button (see page 28).

-- Press the Menu button, highlight the Extended menu, and press Enter. - 2.
-Select Display and press Enter. - 3.
-Highlight Background Color and press Enter. - 4.
+1. Press the Menu button, highlight the Extended menu, and press Enter.

+- 2. Select Display and press Enter. - 3.
+Highlight Display Background (for when there is no signal) or A/V Mute, and press Enter. - 4.
 Select Logo and press Enter. - 5.
 When you're finished, press Esc to exit.